bkuhlmann/refinements/README.md

 ## Requires

-Due to this gem being a collection of Ruby refinements, none of the refinements are auto-loaded by default in order to reduce code bloat for your app.
+Due to this gem being a collection of Ruby refinements, none of the refinements are auto-loaded by default in order to reduce application bloat.
 Instead, require the specific requirement for the code that needs it.
 You'll want to require one or all of the following:

-    require "refinements/string_extensions"
+    require "refinements/arrays"
-    require "refinements/big_decimal_extensions"
+    require "refinements/big_decimals"
-    require "refinements/array_extensions"
+    require "refinements/hashes"
-    require "refinements/hash_extensions"
+    require "refinements/strings"

 ## Using

-In addition to requiring the appropriate refinement file for the code that needs it, you'll also need to use the refinement by using the `using` keyword within your object.
+In addition to requiring the appropriate refinement for the code that needs it, you'll also need to use the refinement by using the `using` keyword within your object.
 You'll want to use one or all of the following:

     class Example
-      using Refinements::StringExtensions
+      using Refinements::Arrays
-      using Refinements::BigDecimalExtensions
+      using Refinements::BigDecimals
-      using Refinements::ArrayExtensions
+      using Refinements::Hashes
-      using Refinements::HashExtensions
+      using Refinements::Strings
     end

 ## Examples

-With the appropriate refinements required and used within your objects, the following sections demonstrates how each refinement enriches your objects with new capabilities.
+With the appropriate refinements required and used within your objects, the following sections demonstrate how each refinement enriches your objects with new capabilities.

 ### String

-    example = "This is-an EXAMPLE"
+    " \n\t\r".blank? # => true
+    "example".up # => "Example"
+    "EXAMPLE".down # => "eXAMPLE"
-    example.camelcase # => "ThisIsAnExample"
+    "this_is_an_example".camelcase # => "ThisIsAnExample"
-    example.snakecase # => "this_is_an_example"
+    "ThisIsAnExample".snakecase # => "this_is_an_example"
-    example.titleize # => "This Is An Example"
+    "ThisIsAnExample".titleize # => "This Is An Example"

 ### Big Decimal